main function for parameter estimation

 • specific options depending on the method used.
 Click on the links to see examples with the simplex and DreamZS methods.

-• path_results [Deprecated] path_results is no longer supported, use out_dir instead.
+• out_dir [Deprecated] Definition of out_dir in optim_options is no longer supported, use the new argument out_dir of estim_param instead.

 param_info